A comparison between copula-based, mixed model, and estimating equation methods for regression of bivariate correlated data: Results

-Across the set of realizations, we find that for the Gamma, increasing marginal skewness holding $\tau$ constant, or increasing $\tau$ and holding skewness constant, results in increasing bias for the random effect models.
-This is shown in Table \ref{biasrenosig} for the non-time-variant-$\sigma$ random effect model, GAMLSS (4).
-This is also the case for the GJRM with incorrectly specified normal copula being fit to the skewed bivariate Gamma (see Table \ref{biasnormal}).
+Across the set of realizations, we find that for the Gamma, increasing marginal skewness holding $\tau$ constant, or increasing $\tau$ and holding skewness constant, results in increasing bias for the GLMMs.
+This is shown in Table \ref{tab:bias_mu1_side_by_side} (LHS) for the non-time-variant-$\sigma$ random effect model, GAMLSS (4).
+This is also the case for the GJRM with less-well fitting symmetric normal copula being fit to the skewed dependence of the bivariate Gamma (Table \ref{tab:bias_mu1_side_by_side} (RHS)).

+For the \textbf{bivariate Bernoulli} using a logit link (logistic model), results are similar to that of the negative binomial and Gamma models.
+The GJRM, GEE and GLM all provide reasonable estimates of the marginal intercepts and their standard errors.
+However, for the GLMMs, bias presents for the marginal intercept estimates across the range of $\tau$ with higher bias for higher $\tau$.
+However, while the GAMM estimates are biased, its estimates are much closer to the true values than the other parametric GLMMs, being only 5 percent different than the true value at the worst point compared to 20-30 percent for the other GLMMs.
+Again, for standard error, the GLMMs differ substantially, with the LME4 model providing extremely high standard errors, compared to the GAMLSS (4) model which is only slightly higher than the known true values, while the GAMM provides an accurate estimate in line with the other models and the true value.

-In summary, for the bivariate normal, all models provide reasonable estimates of both the mean and the standard error for the specified parameters, and the GAMLSS (4) model provides slightly more accurate standard error estimates for high $\tau$.
-For the negative binomial and Gamma, the GLM and GEE provide consistently unbiased estimates of the mean and standard errors of the parameters.
-The GJRM similarly provides unbiased estimates for the mean and standard errors across all distributions as long as the copula function is correctly specified.
-When the copula function is misspecified, bias presents for high $\tau$ and high marginal skewness.
-For the GLMMs, estimated by both GAMLSS and LME4, in general, we find that for the negative binomial and Gamma distributions modeled, the GLMMs provide increasingly biased estimates of the mean with higher values of $\tau$ and marginal skewness.
-Essentially, if $\tau$ is greater than 0.2 and / or skewness is greater than 2, then the GLMM outputs will be close to unrecognizable as estimates of the mean.
-The GLMM also significantly underestimates the standard error.
+In summary, for the bivariate normal, all models provide reasonable estimates of the intercept and its standard error for the specified parameters, except for the GJRM where the copula is ill-fitting.
+For the negative binomial, Gamma, and Bernoulli, the GLM and GEE provide consistently unbiased estimates of the intercept and standard error.
+The GJRM similarly provides unbiased estimates for the intercept and standard error across all distributions as long as the copula function is well specified.
+When the copula function is ill-fitting, bias presents for high $\tau$ and high marginal skewness, similar to the GLMMs.
+For the GLMMs, the results differ substantially between packages.
+In general, we find that for the non-identity link models, the GLMMs provide increasingly biased estimates of the intercept with higher values of $\tau$ and marginal skewness.
+The GLMMs also often significantly under- or over-estimate the standard error with different trends depending on the package used, and inconsistency is higher with higher $\tau$ and marginal skew.